microsoftgraph/dotnetcore-console-sample/README.md

     Console.WriteLine(httpResult);
     ```

-This completes all file edits and additions.
+This completes our first set of file edits and additions.
 Ensure all files are saved.
 In order to test the console application run the following commands from the command line:

 ```
 dotnet build